architekt0n/Monthly-Sales-Report-2020-to-2021/README.md

 ### Project Overview

 This data analysis project aims to provide insights into the sales performance of an e-commerce company over the last two years.
-By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.
+By analysing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

 ### Data Sources